QuickBooks Blog

 Keep records for at least seven years and document all calculation methods.
 And the foundation of Section 199A rules starts with the domestic business requirement:

 Only income generated within the US qualifies.
-Foreign-sourced income and operations conducted outside US borders are explicitly excluded from consideration.
+Foreign-sourced income and operations conducted outside the US borders are explicitly excluded from consideration.

 Find peace of mind come tax time